systemjs/plugin-css/README.md

 To alter this behaviour use the SystemJS configuration options:

-* `buildCSS`: true / false whether to build CSS or leave them as separate file requests with the plugin running in production.
-Defaults to true.
 * `separateCSS`: true / false whether to build a CSS file at the same output name as the bundle itself to be included with a link tag.
 Defaults to false.
+* `buildCSS`: true / false whether to bundle CSS files or leave as separate requests.
+Defaults to true.
+* `rootURL`: Optional, address that when set normalizes all CSS URLs to be absolute relative to this path.

 ### Build Example